The Story Behind The Aligned As Designed 3rd Foot Cane

 Martial Arts

-Inside the Dojo there is no such thing as a weak side and a strong side and every exercise is done on both sides of your body allowing you to generate stable, balanced, movement and motion that engages and strengthens your core muscles as you move.
+Inside the Dojo there is no such thing as a weak side and a strong side and every exercise is done on both sides of your body allowing you to generate stable, balanced, movement and motion that maintains your body's alignment and engages and strengthens your core muscles as you move.

 Procedural memory is a form of muscle memory from which the neural pathways in our brain that make motor behavior automatic are formed.
 When movement is restricted, changed or altered for a continuous length of time without interruption the neural pathways that make motor behavior automatic are changed.
 To quote Dr. Davis, an orthopedic surgeon, "Use it or lose it."
 In other words, practice, good or bad makes permanent.
 You are the way you walk!

 When I started relearning how to walk without crutches on April 1st, of 2015 my left leg was bent, twisted and an inch longer than my right.
 My Achilles’ tendon had shortened from being off the ground for three and a half months and my left heel didn't touch the ground when I stood or walked.
 I had a different length step, stride, and gait on each side of my body.
 Each step I took was painful and awkward.
-This was not a result of my car accident, but the result of the mobility devices that failed to keep my healing body aligned and moving the way it was designed to be aligned and moved to maintain alignment.
-I developed drop foot from my foot being off the ground and from the nerve damage in my leg from the car accident.
-The front of my left foot didn't bend normally and there were places on the outside edge of my left foot that I couldn’t feel when I walked and when I was on the stairs.
-I created a series of foot and leg exercises based on the footwork drills I had learned and taught inside the Dojo.
-I did the exercises using my cane foot and my foot together to help lengthen, strengthen and realign the 26 bones and 33 joints in my twisted foot.
+This was not a result of the car accident, but the result of the crutches that failed to keep my healing body aligned and moving the way it was designed to be aligned and moved.

-After all of my surgeries and procedures I would complain to my physician husband daily that the crutches, leg brace, arm slings and other mobility devices were bankrupting the opportunity that my surgeons had given me by forcing my healing body to be continuously misaligned, moved and positioned in ways it was never designed for to maintain alignment or engage my core muscles.
-I would tell my husband almost nightly how the top of the inside of your arms were designed to stay next to your sides when you walked and turned to maintain your body's alignment and engage your core muscles.
-That your arms and hands were not designed to be extended away from your sides when walking without creating injury and physical disability throughout your entire body.
-That traditional crutch and cane feet made a poor foot substitute.
-That they didn’t have the same proportions as the foot and couldn't support or maintain balance, upright posture and the alignment of your body like a foot.
-That the crutches and other mobility devices were creating injury and secondary physical disability with each step that I or anyone else took.
+After all of my surgeries and procedures I would complain to my physician husband that the crutches, leg brace, arm slings and other mobility devices were bankrupting the opportunity that my surgeons had given me by forcing my healing body to be continuously misaligned, moved and positioned in ways it was never designed for.
+I would tell my husband almost nightly that traditional crutch feet made a poor foot substitute because they couldn't support or maintain balance, upright posture and the alignment of your body like a foot.
+That the crutches were creating injury and secondary physical disability with each step that I or anyone else took.

-When I briefly used traditional canes and walking sticks after I started relearning how to walk, I would complain to my husband that you can't use a crutch, cane or walking stick handle to maintain balance without your spine losing its alignment, your head becoming positioned in front of the rest of your body and your walking stride becoming too small and too short for your feet to contact the ground from heel to toe and engage your core muscles.
-That no one had ever developed, maintained or regained an upright, stable walking gait by continuously forcing their body to be misaligned and moved in the ways that traditional canes, crutches, walking sticks and walkers force the body to be aligned, moved and positioned.
+When I briefly used traditional canes and walking sticks after I started relearning how to walk, I would complain to my husband that to maintain balance on the cane or walking stick tip or tips you had to extend your arms away from your side causing your walking stride to become too small and too short for your feet to contact the ground from heel to toe and engage your core muscles.
+That no one had ever developed, maintained or regained an upright, stable heel to toe walking gait by continuously forcing their body to be misaligned and moved in the ways that traditional canes, crutches, walking sticks and walkers force the body to be misaligned, moved and positioned.

 Inventing a better cane